US retail sales were flat in July as inflation takes a toll

 WASHINGTON -- The pace of sales at U.S. retailers was unchanged last month as persistently high inflation and rising interest rates forced many households to spend more cautiously.

-Retail purchases were flat in July after having risen 0.8% in June, the Commerce Department reported Wednesday.
+Retail purchases were flat after having risen 0.8% in June, the Commerce Department reported Wednesday.
+Economists had expected a slight increase in July retail sales.

+Still, Wednesday's report included some positive signs: Excluding autos and auto parts, retail sales rose 0.4% in July.
+And purchases of building supplies and garden equipment held up, as did sales at electronics and appliance stores.

+Lower gas prices likely allowed some shoppers to increase their purchases of other items.
+Gasoline sales plunged 1.8%, reflecting the drop in pump prices.

-The government's monthly report on retail sales covers about a third of all consumer purchases and doesn’t include spending on most services ranging from plane fares and apartment rents to movie tickets and doctor visits.
+The government's monthly report on retail sales covers about a third of all consumer purchases and doesn’t include spending on most services, ranging from plane fares and apartment rents to movie tickets and doctor visits.
+In recent months, Americans have been shifting their purchases away from physical goods and more toward services, like travel, hotel stays and plane fares.

-Though overall inflation remains painfully high, consumer prices were unchanged from June to July — the smallest such figure in more than two years.

-Still, inflation is posing a serious threat to families.
-Gasoline prices have fallen from their heights, but food, rent, used cars and other necessities have become far more expensive, beyond whatever wage increases most workers have received.
+Inflation continues to pose a severe hardship for many families.
+Though gasoline prices have fallen from their heights, food, rent, used cars and other necessities have become far more expensive, beyond whatever wage increases most workers have received.

 Despite a still-robust job market, the U.S. economy shrank in the first half of 2022, raising fears of a potential recession.
 Growth has been weakening largely as a consequence of the Federal Reserve's aggressive interest rate hikes, which are intended to cool the economy and tame high inflation.